forestdb/forestdb.org/models/PLU-2019-projects.md

 viz(literalListener("zizi"))
 ~~~~

 Now we introduce the speaker; who takes in information from the literal listener.
 The speaker considers what the literal listener would infer the shape to be from the sound, and thereby chooses a sound based on the shape.
-The speaker must choose from all possibleUtterances simultaneously, and then distributes probability across each utterance depending on which are more “round” or “pointy”.
+The speaker must choose from all possibleUtterances simultaneously, and then distribute probability across each utterance depending on which are more “round” or “pointy”.
 Also, the cost function is set to 0, because we assume no difference in the cost of uttering the words themselves as they are all the same number of letters.

 The probability can be shifted either by the optimality value by making the speaker more tuned towards giving a more accurate utterance to convey the best shape.
 In addition, composite roundiness can be changed to make the model more accurate.
 Also, the values for the vowels can also be toggled to create a more accurate model, such that the closer they are in value, the better they represent the sharper and rounder consonant sounds, but the farther they are from each other, the better they represent the consonant phonemes in the middle such as /n/.
 Lastly, the speaker's optimality can also be changed to affect the roundiness/pointiness probability of each utterance, such that the higher the alpha value is, the probability of each utterance's shape quality shifts towards the extremes.
 We have found that an alpha value of 3 seems to best represent the data collected from the Fort, Martin, and Peperkamp (2015) paper.